Colorado, the Centennial State, is one of the most beautiful states in the U.S.

 The Striped Fishing Spider (Dolomedes tenebrosus) is a medium-sized spider that lives in wetland habitats.

-While it primarily uses these habitats for hunting, they are also known to prey on other insects and small animals, including tadpoles.
+While they primarily use these habitats for hunting, they are also known to prey on other insects and small animals, including tadpoles.

 The Striped Fishing Spider is often found near human structures and can sometimes enter structures.

-This can happen if someone accidentally leaves a door open or when someone disturbs an egg sac by throwing them out with the trash.
+This can happen if someone accidentally leaves a door open or when someone disturbs an egg sac by throwing it out with the trash.

 They can also occur after flooding when a door has been left open for long periods of time due to water damage.